openwisp/openwisp-monitoring/README.rst

 If you are using `ansible-openwisp2 <https://github.com/openwisp/ansible-openwisp2>`_
 for deploying OpenWISP, you can set the ``influxdb_udp_mode`` ansible variable to ``true`` in your playbook, this will make the ansible role automatically configure the InfluxDB UDP listeners.
-You can refer to `ansible-ow-influxdb <https://github.com/openwisp/ansible-ow-influxdb#role-variables>` (a dependency of ansible-openwisp2) documentation to learn more.
+You can refer to the `ansible-ow-influxdb's <https://github.com/openwisp/ansible-ow-influxdb#role-variables>`_ (a dependency of ansible-openwisp2) documentation to learn more.

 ``OPENWISP_MONITORING_DEFAULT_RETENTION_POLICY``